by Andrew Laties Author

 By the early '90s the chains had lost their control and were quickly losing market share.
-Barnes and Nobles and Borders were new upstarts merged with B.Dalton and Waldenbooks; two dying chains.
+Barnes and Nobles and Borders were new upstarts that merged with B.Dalton and Waldenbooks; two dying chains.
 They slashed prices on books and undercut all the indies.
 Suddenly, indies were going out of business left and right.
-Legal monopoly legislation was enacted because of elicit deals between publishers and chains.
+Legal monopoly legislation was enacted, thanks to elicit deals between publishers and chains.
 The chains were using financial leverage to get absurdly low price discounts and fucking these publishers by over-ordering so they could create displays built out of books.
-They were taking far more books than they could ever hope to sell.
-This caused suggested retail prices to rise in order to cover these deep discounts and high returns.
+They were taking far more books than they could ever hope to sell, which caused suggested retail prices to rise, in order to cover these deep discounts and high returns.

 You must log in to comment.

 On Chapter Five now....Anyone interested in distro'ing, or even getting their own work distro'ed should read this.
 A great inside history of booksellers is weaved throughout.